 2. Drizzle tacky glue over the bottom of your Styrofoam ball and insert it into the bottom of your flower pot.
 Next, insert your center branch into the center of the ball.
 Remove the branch and squeeze some tacky glue into the hole.
 Re-insert the branch back into the hole.

-4. With your glue gun, start gluing on your branches starting from the bottom up.
+5. With your glue gun, start gluing on your branches starting from the bottom up.
 Try to keep the branches evenly spaced.
 Add a small pine cone to the very top.
 Now the fun begins!
-I love to decorate 🙂
+Just like a real tree is fun to decorate, a small tree is too!

 And that is how you make a Christmas tree with birch branches!
 Now, how many are you going to make?